-To celebrate la stagione natalizia in Italy, I am dedicating twelve blog posts to the sights, sounds, tastes, and traditions of Natale.
+To celebrate la stagione natalizia in Italy, I am dedicating this month's blog posts to the sights, sounds, tastes, and traditions of Natale.
 Buone feste!
 (Happy Holidays!)

 In ancient times the Romans celebrated Saturnalia, a winter solstice festival with religious rites and drunken feasts.
 The early Christian church decreed December 25 — then the feast of the sun god Mithras -- as the birthday of Gesù bambino (Baby Jesus), the “true light” who came to dispel darkness in the world.

 Modern Italian holidays blend religious and pagan festivities that create un’atmosfera natalizia that lasts from weeks before to weeks after December 25.
 Children in Italy, as elsewhere, often count down the days with a calendario dell’avvento (advent calendar).